 Local campaigns show your business to people in your area across Google properties, including Google Search, Maps, YouTube and the Display Network.
-When you create your campaign, you define the location you want to promote by linking your Google My Business account or selecting affiliate locations.
+When you create your campaign, you define the location you want to promote by linking your Google Business Profile account or selecting affiliate locations.

 You also define a budget for your campaign and create a set of ad assets for each property.
 Google then uses its machine learning technology to optimise bids, ad placements and asset combinations to maximise your in-store conversion goals.